cheese1/medusawiki/Themes.md

 `slim` is the theme that has been made ES6 ready.
 And this theme should be used with modern browsers like Chrome, Firefox and other webkit compatible browsers.

 You should navigate to the following directory: `./themes-default/slim/`.
-By running the following command, you will make sure you have installed all the npm modules, required for building and testing the theme.
+By running the following command, you will make sure you have installed all the node modules, required for building and testing the theme.
 Install yarn, if you haven't done so already:
 ```
 npm install -g yarn